sarahhudaib/Math-Kit/work_space_cards.md

 # **Math Kit Workspace Cards**

-This whole project has been done using the [**tkinter**](https://docs.python.org/3/library/tkinter.html) library for the GUI in Python.
+The Math-Kit project was done using the [**tkinter**](https://docs.python.org/3/library/tkinter.html) library for the GUI in Python, to make it a GUI desktop app, and not a console-based app or a web app.

 <br>

 ## **Calculator**